Wenatchee Crimes and Skate Park

 Nothing like on your way home from work and seeing a group of TV cams

-Not to say they where drilling alot of the kids there on what happend on Sunday afternoon.
+Not to say they where drilling alot of the kids there on what happend on Sunday.

 I don`t know what to say - but this I guess,